esp-rs/rust-build/README.md

 - Binary artifacts in [Releases](https://github.com/esp-rs/rust-build/releases)
 - An [installation script](install-rust-toolchain.sh) to locally install a pre-compiled nightly ESP32 toolchain

+If you want to know more about the Rust ecosystem on ESP targets, see [The Rust on ESP Book chapter](https://esp-rs.github.io/book/installation/index.html)

 ## Table of Contents

 - [rust-build](#rust-build)